alexrobertsonuk/ga4-for-content-designers/docs/exploration-setup.md

 ## Consistent use of 'Total users'

-This guide focuses on identifying patterns and differences in behaviour, rather than reporting exact audience numbers.
+This guide focuses on identifying patterns and differences in behaviour to support design insight and decision-making, rather than reporting exact audience numbers.

 For that reason, **Total users** is used as the default metric in most examples.